San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 NFC West opponents square off when the San Francisco 49ers (2-1) host the Seattle Seahawks (1-2) on Sunday, October 3, 2021 at Levi's Stadium.
 San Francisco is favored by 3 points.
-The over/under is 52.
+The point total is set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.